 Damages you could secure include the following:

-Some types of compensation, called special damages, are economic in nature and are therefore relatively easy to calculate.
+Some types of compensation—called special damages—are economic in nature and are therefore relatively easy to calculate.
 Other costs, such as pain and suffering, are called general damages and are typically more difficult to quantify.